Why the need for multiple body composition methods?

 - Have they done a DXA (or a similar medical) scan and/or are they under 15% body fat percentage for males and 20% for females?

-- Is the resting heart rate under 55 bpm?
+- Is the average resting heart rate under 55 bpm?

 Additional considerations for Athlete Mode